Inside John Bolton's Month-Long P.R. Campaign Against Venezuela's Government

 To hear it from National Security Advisor John Bolton, it’s time for America to launch all measures short of war to push Venezuelan President Nicolás Maduro from power in one of Latin America’s poorest countries.

 In an unprecedented messaging campaign, Bolton has posted 22 tweets on his account since Jan.
 8 about Venezuela and his desire to see leadership change there.
 He’s also rallied around two dozen countries to support Juan Guaido, who invoked an article in the Venezuelan Constitution to declare Maduro “illegitimate” and himself as interim president.
-And Bolton’s announced billions of dollars in new sanctions against Maduro and the country’s state-owned oil monopoly Petroleos de Venezuela.
+And Bolton has announced billions of dollars in new sanctions against Maduro and the country’s state-owned oil monopoly Petroleos de Venezuela.

 What may be most striking about all this is that such hard-knuckle power plays aren’t really in Bolton’s job description.
-Bolton always relished his role as a bomb thrower during his career in the State Department and then as U.S. ambassador to the United Nations.
+He always relished his role as a bomb thrower during his career in the State Department and then as U.S. ambassador to the United Nations.
 But now his role as White House National Security Advisor is to coordinate U.S. strategy, traffic-copping other people’s policy disputes and presenting the president with options and decision points on some of the nation’s toughest challenges.
 Instead, in the case of Venezuela, Bolton has emerged as the public face of a policy by dragging into social media, nightly newscasts and press conferences.

 “There are different models of national security advisors, but most have played the role of policy umpire — convening other principals to provide the President with the wisest consensus advice,” said Ned Price, who served as a National Security Council spokesman for President Barack Obama.
 “Clearly, Bolton isn’t playing that role, and the concern is that no one is.”

-During the press briefing on the economic sanctions, Bolton held a notepad on his chest visible to cameras, which said “5,000 troops to Colombia” presumably in his own handwriting.
+During the press briefing on the economic sanctions, Bolton held a notepad on his chest visible to cameras, which said “5,000 troops to Colombia,” presumably in his own handwriting.
 The message — deliberately exposed or not — pinballed around Washington and provoked speculation about pre-positioning American forces inside Colombia for a rapid deployment in neighboring Venezuela, if called upon.
 The Pentagon refused to discuss the matter, referring all questions to the White House.
 A White House spokesman responded: “As the President has said, all options are on the table.”

 Perhaps most brazenly, Bolton appeared in an interview on Fox Business and disclosed that the U.S. government was in talks with American corporations on how to capitalize on Venezuela’s oil reserves, which are proven to be the world’s largest.